andrew/ultimate-awesome/README.md

 - [awesome-RLAIF](https://github.com/mengdi-li/awesome-RLAIF) - A continually updated list of literature on Reinforcement Learning from AI Feedback (RLAIF) .
 - [Aweome-Heathcare-Federated-Learning](https://github.com/monk1337/Aweome-Heathcare-Federated-Learning) - A curated list of Federated Learning papers/articles and recent advancements.
 - [awesome-information-geometry](https://github.com/nocotan/awesome-information-geometry) - About A collection of AWESOME things about information geometry Topics.
+- [awesome-neorg](https://github.com/nvim-neorg/awesome-neorg) - A collection of awesome Neorg notes, software and resources.
 - [awesome-adsb](https://github.com/rickstaa/awesome-adsb) - 📡 A curated list of awesome ASD-B tools, projects, images, resources and other shiny things.
 - [data-tools](https://github.com/victorcouste/data-tools) - Data Tools Subjective List.
 - [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).